Snapchat parent Snap slides below IPO price

 SAN FRANCISCO: Shares of Snapchat parent Snap Inc. tumbled on Tuesday (Jul 11), slipping below the price at the time of its stock offering, after a pessimistic outlook from a Wall Street analyst on the popular messaging service.

-In afternoon trades, Snap was down 7.9 per cent at US$15.63, falling below its price for its initial public offering (IPO) in March of US$17.
+Snap closed down 8.7 per cent at US$15.50, falling below its price for its initial public offering (IPO) in March of US$17.

 The market action came as Morgan Stanley, whose analyst Brian Nowak said that Snapchat's advertising products were not catching on as quickly as had been expected.